Everything You Need to Know About San Francisco's Folsom Street Fair

 Essentials of Folsom Street Fair

 In addition to the 200+ exhibitor booths you can shop from, there will be a multitude of performances and dance parties from 11:00 a.m.-6:00 p.m.
-At the Main Stage on Howard and 10th Streets, you can see performances from top-name indie, electronic, and alternative acts like L7, Imperial Teen, Superet, and others.
+See more than 70 of the best bondage practitioners in the U.S. demonstrate their skills on the Twisted Windows and KinkPOC Bay Area Bondage Stage.
 Join thousands at The Playground, located on 9th St. between Folsom and Howard Streets, where women of every kind and all trans and nonbinary folks come together to create a positive space for all.
 There will be live performances, demos, DJs, dancing and more!

 Do's and Don'ts of Folsom Street Fair

 - Do come in with an open mind.
 You'll find plenty of fascinating, new things to explore, along with people happy to tell you more.

 - Do bring plenty of water and sunscreen.
 You're going to be out in the sun all day in large crowds, so you want to prepare for the conditions.